 Why We Like It – Sony SACS9

 Available at a very affordable price, the Sony SACS9 is a subwoofer that can easily make an excellent addition to your home theater system.
 It delivers a strong performance when watching movies or just enjoying the beats of any music.
 You even get a pretty wide frequency range, offering you high quality low ends all while measuring to be a compact subwoofer with a seemingly simple but elegant design.
+If you want the most upgraded speaker, you should also read our review of the Audi/B&O telescoping speaker system.

 The amplifier comes with a 115W peak power output which although moderate, does fall behind with a continuous power output of 34.5W.
 However, paired with the frequency response range of 28-200Hz and the cone diaphragm of the speaker you still get a powerful low-end sound which is both clear and crisp with a good amount of resonance.
 Additionally, the bass reflex duct that suppresses any unwanted noise gives the subwoofer a better sound reproduction and therefore a bass that still sounds pretty powerful and deep despite not having that high a power output.
 Options like the Polk Audio PSW505 BIC America F12 come with a better, greater power output which gives you a much more powerful bass which is neither too boomy nor distorted, so if you have a bit more money to spare, these might be better options worth considering.